rezolvetech/riak_core/docs/claim-fixes.md

 One issue with Claim as it stands today is that it does not address "tail violations."
-For example, given a ring size of 16 with 5 nodes added at once claim generates a ring where there a primary preflists that do not have three distinct nodes.
+For example, given a ring size of 16 with 5 nodes added at once claim generates a ring where there are primary preflists that do not have three distinct nodes.
 Claim assigns to each node in order, partition one (`p1`) to node one (`n1`), `p2` to `n2`, `p3` to `n3`, `p4` to `n4`, `p5` to `n5`, `p6` to `n1` and so on, finishing